eth-events/readthedocs/README.md

-# Welcome to the documentation for eth.events
+# Welcome to the documentation for anyblock.tools

 The documentation is served at http://ethevents.readthedocs.io and is build with the Readthedocs / Sphinx python packages.